Edit this wiki page Follow

 Path of the Dragon

 A pact with The Everlasting Dragon.
-One honors this pact by collecting dragon scales, which can be acquired either by defeating certain enemies, or by invading the worlds of players with such scales, killing them and taking theirs.
+One honors this pact by collecting Dragon Scales, which can be acquired either by defeating certain enemies, finding them throughout Lordran, or by killing the host of a world as a Dragon Spirit.
 Joining the covenant rewards the player with the Dragon Head Stone, giving a the player a dragon's head that breathes fire, as well as an item that will search for players with scales in their inventory to invade.
 Upon handing in 30 scales, the player can turn their entire body into a dragonoid form.

 Dark Wraith

 A pact with Darkstalker Kaathe, a Primordial Serpant that wishes to consume the world.
 Players who enter this covenant are given the Dark Hand, a piece of equipment allowing them to steal other players' humanity.
 The rewards for honouring this pact include the Red Eye Orb, the Dark Sword and the Dark Armor.
-To join this covenant, do not talk to Kingseeker Frampt after acquiring the Lordvessel.
-Instead, go straight to the New Londo Ruins and defeat the Four Kings.
-This requires the Ring of Artorias, from the Great Greywolf Sif.
-Upon reloading the area, Kaathe will be waiting there for the player.
+To join this covenant, the Four Kings must be defeated before placing the Lordvessel in the Firelink Chamber.
+In order to traverse the Abyss to kill the 4 kings, the Covenant of Artorias is required (a ring that is earned by killing the Great Grey Wolf Sif).

 Kingseeker Frampt Exchange Rate